-- 2 Select DVD or USB Flash from the drop-down list, depending on the type of external media you want to use. - 3 Check the "Information" area of the dialog box to determine the number of DVDs you will need and/or the minimum amount of storage space required for copying your system's recovery files to USB flash drive(s). - 4 Do one of the following: - If you are copying files to DVD, insert a blank DVD into the optical disc drive. - If you are copying files to a USB flash drive, connect a USB flash drive of the required minimum capacity (as specified in the TOSHIBA Recovery Media Creator utility) to your computer.

-CAUTION All information stored on your DVDs or USB flash drive(s) will be erased during the process of creating the recovery media.
+NOTE An optional external writable optical disc drive must be connected to your computer in order for the DVD option to display in the dialog box.
+2 Select DVD or USB Flash from the drop-down list, depending on the type of external media you want to use.
+3 Check the "Information" area of the dialog box to determine the number of DVDs you will need and/or the minimum amount of storage space required for copying your system's recovery files to USB flash drive(s).
+4 Do one of the following: If you are copying files to DVD, insert a blank DVD into the optical disc drive.
+If you are copying files to a USB flash drive, connect a USB flash drive of the required minimum capacity (as specified in the TOSHIBA Recovery Media Creator utility) to your computer.
+CAUTIO All information stored on your DVDs or USB flash drive(s) will be erased during the process of creating the recovery media.
 Be sure to save the information stored on your external media to another storage device before executing this procedure, or use blank media.

-- 5 Click or touch the Create button in the TOSHIBA Recovery Media Creator utility dialog box. - 6 Follow the on-screen prompts to complete the copy process.
+5 Click or touch the Create button in the TOSHIBA Recovery Media Creator utility dialog box.
+6 Follow the on-screen prompts to complete the copy process.
 NOTE If you are copying the recovery files to DVDs, be sure to label each DVD in the set sequentially (for example, "1 of 3," "2 of 3," etc.), so that you will know in which order to insert the discs during recovery.

-For information on using the Recovery media you have created with the preceding steps, see "Restoring from recovery media" on page 56.
+For information on using the Recovery media you have created with the preceding steps, see "Restoring from recovery media" on page 61.